DPBayes/dpdl/experiments/19-hyperparameter-grid.md

 ## Objective

-We want design a grid over the hyperparameters that we will train on.
+We design a grid over the hyperparameters that we will train on.
 The initial objecticve is to record the accuracy of the different hyperparameter combinations and inspect what kind of effects the different hyperparameters have on the resulting accuracy.

 We are also interested in studying if different hyperparameter pairs (e.g. the clipping bound and the batch size) have a joint effect on the resulting accuracy.